Join the global movement for land rights

-Landesa hosts a full-time 10-week summer internship program based in its Seattle office.
-The open application period for the summer internship program is October through February.
+Landesa hosts a full-time 10-week summer internship program based out of its Seattle office (internships are predominantly virtual).
+The open application period for the summer internship program is October through April.
 On a rolling basis, Landesa accepts applications for part-time fall, winter, and spring internships.
 If you are a student interested in applying for an internship, send a cover letter, CV or resume (including GPA or class ranking), and writing sample to email@example.com indicating your preference for summer or academic semester.
-Internships are only available to currently enrolled students — Preference is given to students receiving academic credit or grant stipends.
+Internships are only available to currently enrolled students — preference is given to students receiving academic credit or grant stipends.

-Landesa supplements its regular Seattle home office and overseas staff with the expertise of skilled international consultants.
+Landesa supplements its regular staff with the expertise of skilled international consultants.
 We maintain an active roster of consultants in support of our program needs.
-We encourage consultants with specialized skills in legal, policy, and monitoring and evaluation issues related to land access and tenure security to submit their qualifications to be considered for inclusion in our roster.
-To be included, forward your CV to: email@example.com.
-We encourage consultants to submit their updated CVs on a regular basis, preferably every six months.
-Please highlight any new experience, new positions, skills, languages or countries, and indicate your current availability.
+Periodically we open generic vacancies for Land Tenure Specialist, Climate Change Specialist, Gender Specialist, and Research and M&E Specialist.
+We encourage consultants with specialized skills in these subjects and a Land Tenure background to submit their qualifications to be considered for inclusion in our roster.

 The window to apply for the roster is open several times per year for a period of one month; please stay tuned for the next open application window.